jamesroutley/24a2/website/content/reference/interfaces/gameconfig.md

 • **onDotClicked**? : *undefined | function*

-`onDotClicked` is a function which is called when the player clicks on a dot.
+`onDotClicked(x, y)` is a function which is called when the player clicks on a dot.

 ___